elgron-eon/eon-cpu/README.md

 I try hard to give it a motorola 68000 feel.
 It was a pleasure to do m68k assembler programming in the 80's.
 Maybe I will be able to retain some of it's spirit so you may also enjoy **EON** assembler programming.

-I present you in my account repos: an assembler, boot ROM, and two hardware implementations.
-At Foot page there are the relevant links.
+In my account you can find related repositories: an assembler, boot ROM, and two hardware implementations.
+At page foot there are the relevant links.

 # Visible Arquitecture